AMC-Albert/obsidian-logger/README.md

 this.settingsManager = new SettingsManager(this.settings);
 this.uiController = new UIController(this);

-// Register each component for better debug context registerLoggerClass(this.settingsManager, 'SettingsManager');
+// Register each component for better logging context registerLoggerClass(this.settingsManager, 'SettingsManager');
 registerLoggerClass(this.uiController, 'UIController');